Ting199708/hex2riscv/README.md

 2. You have two way to enter the machine code that you want to convert

-	a.
-Put the machine code in a .s file, and must follow the format as below
+    - Put the machine code in a .s file, and must follow the format as below
       ```
       .word  0x00000000
       .hword 0x4081
       ```

-	b.
-Use our app's function 2 or 3, you just need to enter the machine code in hex format.
+    - Use our app's function 2 or 3, you just need to enter the machine code in hex format.
 We will create the .s file for you before convert them